themishmash/hiking-terminal-app/readme.md

 puts check_add_hike
 ````

-* manual testing.
-This is the link to the manual testing in detail [Link text](https://docs.google.com/spreadsheets/d/194DTAsyTxVmcwEmlERnpcEnefffcY9tf8t00JSTrAQk/edit#gid=883346421)
+* Manual testing.
+This is the link to the manual testing in detail.
+[Google sheet](https://docs.google.com/spreadsheets/d/194DTAsyTxVmcwEmlERnpcEnefffcY9tf8t00JSTrAQk/edit#gid=883346421)

 For more information, please refer to how errors are handled in [User Interaction and Experience](#How-errors-will-be-handled-by-the-application-and-displayed-to-the-user)